 There appears to have been little progress in the case in the intervening years, so is there anything in witness statements and analysis of Zodiac correspondence that can move the tragic events forward or shed a little more light on the subject, however incrementally small it may seem.

-We shall start with witness recollections taken shortly after the event and the description of a lone male spotted close to the vicinity of the crime, having caught the attention of several key parties.
+We shall start with eyewitness recollections taken shortly after the brutal attack and the description of a lone male spotted close to the vicinity of the crime, having caught the attention of several key parties.

-Could the descriptions given by two of the girls, describing a white belt around his back or white tee shirt 'hanging out', actually have been the cut lengths of plastic clothesline trailing from his rear pocket in anticipation of a prepared attack on the girls, but for whatever reason got cold feet, changed his mind and turned to Bryan Hartnell and Cecelia Shepard some two to three hours later.
+Could the descriptions given by two of the girls, describing a white belt around his back or white T-shirt 'hanging out', actually have been the cut lengths of plastic clothesline trailing from his rear pocket in anticipation of a prepared attack on the girls, but for whatever reason got cold feet, changed his mind and turned to Bryan Hartnell and Cecelia Shepard approximately two hours later.
 This is not a new concept but deserves more consideration.

 During a later interview with Bryan Hartnell a transcript revealed that the assailant had apparently stated: "I'm on my way to Mexico, I escaped from Deer Lodge Prison in Montana, Deer Lodge.
 I need some money to get there", later in the transcript he added "I killed a couple of guards getting out of prison.
 And I'm not afraid to kill again".

-It has been questioned whether this attack was related to the attacks at Lake Herman Road and Blue Rock Springs, as the modus operandi varies dramatically in time, choice of weapon, theatrics and the very personal nature of the crime, however the answer may lie 30 miles away with the hanging telephone at 1231 Main Street in Napa.
+It has been questioned whether this attack was related to the attacks at Lake Herman Road and Blue Rock Springs, as the modus operandi varies dramatically in time, choice of weapon, theatrics and the very personal nature of the crime.
+The answer however, may lie 30 miles away with the hanging receiver at the 1231 Main Street, Napa payphone.